How To Check Your Tax Refund Status Online (and Trace Your Refund)

 According to the IRS, e-filing is the fastest way to receive your refund.
 When filing electronically, it's possible to have your refund deposited directly to your bank account in three weeks or less.
 For paper returns, the process can take six to eight weeks.

-The good news is that you don’t have to be left in the dark in regards to the status of your refund after you file your taxes.
+The good news is that you don’t have to be left in the dark about the status of your refund after you file your taxes.
 The IRS has a great tool on their website that allows you to instantly check on your refund status.

 And if you're waiting on a refund but it doesn't arrive in the time frame you're expecting it, the IRS also has a procedure for tracing missing refunds.

 Read on to learn about both situations and the steps you should take to track down your refund.

 "Where's My Refund?"
 Online Tool